lightbulbjim/edgetx-lua/README.md

 Now the trimmer will adjust the Y values of the Cmp curve.
 The point chosen will be the one whose X value is closest to the current Spo value.

+## Breadcrumbs

+This function script will log the current GPS coordinates to `/LOGS/crumbs.txt`.
+This is intended for marking positions during search-and-rescue operations.

+Entries are appended to the file in DD format along with a timestamp.
+Nothing will be recorded if there is no active `GPS` telemetry sensor.

 ## Clear Logs

 This tool script will delete all the CSV files from the /LOGS directory.
 Handy if, like me, you log every flight in case of disaster but never bother looking at most successful flight logs.

-## Log Position

-This function script will log the current GPS coordinates to `/LOGS/logpos.txt`.
-This is intended for marking positions during search-and-rescue operations.

-Entries are appended to the file in DD format along with a timestamp.
-Nothing will be recorded if there is no active `GPS` telemetry sensor.

 ## Signal